mikelegajda/sp4e_homeworks/homework_4/README.md

 # Exercise Answer
 1. Ex.3 Question 2:

-    The createComputes callable or functor is designed to setup some simulation parameters, e.g., mass and conductivity, and customised the process of simulation by adding different compute class, e.g. ComputeGravity.
+    The createComputes callable or functor is designed to setup some simulation parameters, e.g., mass and conductivity, and customise the process of simulation by adding different compute class, e.g. ComputeGravity.

 2. Ex.4 Question 2:

     In order to correctly manage references to Compute objects, I will create a function for each type of Compute object to return the smart shared pointer of it.
-Aterwards, it can be bind with python init function.
+Afterwards, it can be bound with python init function.

     E.g.,
     ```